dku-plant-futures/dku-plant-futures.github.io/content/post/weekend-read/2024-12-08/index.md

 - iceberg-in-greenland.jpg
 ---

-I'm starting a new weekend tradition of sharing articles that spark curiosity and reflection on our world's future.
+I'm starting a new weekend tradition of recommending authors and articles that spark curiosity and reflection on our world's future.

 {{<